Silicon42/Ellipse-Recognition/README.md

 * add capability to specify clamped border type with warning if appropriate order not available, currently defaults to whatever has the correct channel count and is on the OpenCL 2.x minimum full profile support list
+* make naming conventions the same across the codebase (low priority)
+* fix naming of FociDist to be FociMajor and all references to "dist" in regards to the ellipse distance to "major"